Limit formulas for the normalized fundamental matrix of the northwest-corner truncation of Markov chains: Matrix-infinite-product-form solutions of block-Hessenberg Markov chains: Matrix-infinite-product-form solutions for block-Hessenberg Markov chains

-By definition, the probability vector $\presub{n_s}\ol{\vc{\pi}}$ in (\ref{eqn-(n)ol{pi}-sec3}) is the stationary distribution vector of the $Q$-matrix $\presub{n_s}\ol{\vc{Q}}$ in (\ref{defn-(n)ol{Q}-sec3}).
-Based on the sequence $\{\presub{n_s}\ol{\vc{\pi}};s\in\bbZ_+ \}$, Section~\ref{subsec-upper-case} establishes an algorithm for computing the stationary distribution vector $\vc{\pi}$ of $\vc{Q}$ in upper block-Hessenberg form.
-Utilizing the result in Section~\ref{subsec-upper-case}, Section~\ref{subsec-lower-case} develops an algorithm for $\vc{\pi}$ of $\vc{Q}$ in lower block-Hessenberg form.
-Finally, Section~\ref{subsec-GI-M-1} considers a special case where $\vc{Q}$ is of GI/M/1 type (see, e.g., \cite{Gras00-BC}), i.e., $\vc{Q}$ is a block-Toeplitz-like generator in lower block-Hessenberg form.
+The rest of this section is divided into three subsections.
+Section~\ref{subsec-upper-case} discusses the computation of the stationary distribution vector in upper block-Hessenberg Markov chains, based on the sequence $\{\presub{(s)}\wh{\vc{\pi}};s\in\bbZ_+ \}$ that converges to the stationary distribution vector $\vc{\pi}$ under some technical conditions.
+Section~\ref{subsec-lower-case} develops an algorithm for computing the stationary distribution vector $\vc{\pi}$ in lower block-Hessenberg Markov chains, by using the result in Section~\ref{subsec-upper-case} and the duality of upper and lower BHMCs.
+This algorithm generates a sequence $\{\presub{(s)}\wc{\vc{\pi}};s\in\bbZ_+ \}$ that always converges to $\vc{\pi}$.
+Finally, Section~\ref{subsec-GI-M-1} considers a special case where the generator $\vc{Q}$ is of GI/M/1 type (see, e.g., \cite{Gras00-BC}), i.e., $\vc{Q}$ is a block-Toeplitz-like generator in lower block-Hessenberg form.